Utilities

 Offsetting columns

-offsets the item by the specified number of grid columns.
+.grid-offset-[1-12] offsets an item by the specified number of grid columns as shown in the following example.

 <div class="grid-row">